 The performance review is our check on how well the regulators have been protecting the public and promoting confidence in health and care professionals and themselves.
-We publish a report about each regulator every year as well as an overview report, once a year.
+We publish a report about each regulator every year.
 Our performance review is important because:

 It tells everyone how well the regulators are doing

 It helps the regulators improve, as we identify strengths and things to improve and recommend changes.

 We have recently introduced a new approach to how we review the regulators.
 This follows two consultations carried out in 2021.
 You can find out more about the consultations here.
 In the summer of 2023, we evaluated the success of the implementation of the first year of the new approach to performance review.
 The report of the evaluation can be found here.

 Read our short guide which provides an overview of our review process.
 Basically, over a 12 month period, we gather and analyse evidence for each regulator to see if they have met our Standards of Good Regulation.
 The Standards describe the outcomes we expect regulators to achieve for their four regulatory functions: guidance and standards, education and training, registration, and fitness to practise, as well as a set of general standards.